tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 Open the slides, and highlight the following:

 * Define **machine learning** as an approach to programming that focuses on designing applications in a way that allows them to learn from their inputs and make adjustments based off of their outputs.

-A very raw way of thinking about **machine learning** is automated configuration; instead of having to configure inputs and manually make changes to an algorithm, **machine learning** programs automatically change their behaviors to improve outcomes and predictions, as well as accuracy and precision.
+  * A very raw way of thinking about **machine learning** is automated configuration; instead of having to configure inputs and manually make changes to an algorithm, **machine learning** programs automatically adapt to improve outcomes and predictions, as well as accuracy and precision.

+* Explain to students that because machine learning algorithms can learn on their own, developers do not need to worry about coding for every scenario.

+  * For example, instead of creating a 500 line if-else decision structure in order to identify if a transaction is fraudulent, where every price range and product category is evaluated, a machine learning algorithm can review all transactions ever made by an account owner, classify and cluster transactions,and then predict whether or not the most recent transaction is fraudulent.

 * Emphasize that machine learning, in a nutshell, is just the application of statistical methods as functions with inputs.
 However, instead of a developer configuring inputs, the computer learns how to configure inputs itself and makes changes as needed.

-* Explain that machine learning algorithms have been transforming a range of industries, including finance, healthcare, agriculture, marketing, homeland security, and space exploration, just to name a few. **Machine learning** is used to:
+* Explain that machine learning algorithms have been transforming a range of industries, including finance, healthcare, agriculture, marketing, homeland security, and space exploration, just to name a few. **Machine learning** is being used to used to predict

-  * Predict loan eligibility
+  * Loan eligibility

   * Foreclosure rates